satim-co/PolSARpro/README.md

 ```bash
 export PYTHONPATH="${PYTHONPATH}:/mypath/to/polsarpo/source"
 ```
-- To check that the module is working, `pytest` can be run from the `eo_tools` directory.
+- To check that the module is working, `pytest` can be run from the main directory.
 All tests should pass.

 ## To run the docker container without VSCode (untested)
 - This assumes `docker` and `docker compose` are installed on your system.